bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

      * NOTE: Renouncing ownership will leave the contract without an owner,
      * thereby removing any functionality that is only available to the owner.
      */
-    // BK OK - Only owner can execute function renounceOwnership() public virtual onlyOwner {
+    function renounceOwnership() public virtual onlyOwner {
-        // BK OK
         emit OwnershipTransferred(_owner, address(0));
-        // BK OK
         _owner = address(0);
     }